tranxactive/J2PAY/README.md

 J2Pay is a payment processing library for Java.

+## Supported Gateways

+1. Authorize.net

+`newly intergrated gateways will be added in this list.`

 **Goals of this library**

 * Developer should be able to integrate any gateway without the need of reading documention of specific gateway.